Qryptell/Qryptell-backend/README.md

 ## LICENSE

-LunarLoom - End To End Encrypted Chat App.
+Qryptell - End To End Encrypted Chat App.

-Copyright (C) 2023  LunarLoom
+Copyright (C) 2023  Qryptell

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by